NYUAD-IM/alternate-platform/README.md

 #### My object is jumping around like crazy when I try to interact with it
 - make sure that you are _only_ observing the Transform Manager script

-## Using alternate-platform
-1. Setting up PUN
-  * Download Photon Unity Networking from the Asset Store
-  * Open the PUN Wizard (Window > Photon Unity Networking)
-  * Register to get your AppID
-  * Copy that appID into the related field in the Inspector

-2. Add NetworkManager.cs to your scene in a Network Manager Empty GameObject
-  * See the comments in the script for descriptions of how the script works with Photon
-  * Set spawn points as empty gameobjects in your scene and add them along with the gameobjects for the headset and controllers to the script's public gameobjects

-3. Creating a gameobject that can be moved around by all players

-  * Create a gameobject and add:
-    - rigidbody (that is kinematic)
-    - Transform Manager script
-    - Photon View script with:
-      * Owner: Takeover
-      * Observe option: Reliable Delta Compressed
-      * Observed Components: Transform Manager Script

-4. A gameobject that can be instantiated by a player and then interactable for all players

-  * Follow step 3 then put the gameobject in Assets->Resources so it can be instantiated in the Photon Network
-  * In InputManager script you can see the following line that creates a prefab in the Photon Network:
-     > PhotonNetwork.Instantiate(spherePrefab.name,new Vector3(0,3,0), Quaternion.identity, 0);